 It is estimated that in the US, fall-induced SCI is highest among the elderly, with over 70% of cases occurring in elders due to falls.

-If you've sustained a spinal cord injury due to falling in a nursing home or during the job, you can contact our spinal cord injury lawyers today to discuss your legal options.
+If you've sustained a spinal cord injury due to falling in a nursing home or during the job, contact our spinal cord injury lawyers today to discuss your legal options.

 Motor Vehicle Accidents